-relevant literature (for example hooks journal relevant literature (for example books, journal articles and parliamentary reports); the discussion will show evidence that the writer/speaker has a point of view on the issue at hand.
-However this will be a reasoned view which is supported by evidence, argument, or authority and will address alternative perspectives or arguments which may be raised; assessed work will contain relevant quotations from and or references to views expressed in the relevant literature where and as appropriate in the work; all points raised will be arranged in a logically coherent manner; all issues and arguments raised will be made succinctly and presented effectively.
-7 - 8.9 Good Will be awarded where: the student will demonstrate a good understanding of law but without demonstrating an ability to deal confidently with the relevant principles of law or, alternatively, the law may be confidently expressed in places but not consistently throughout; the student will show sound capacity for independent thinking (with some appropriate reference to case law and statutes); the discussion will show sound evidence that the writer/speaker has a point of view on the issue at hand.
-However this will be a reasoned view which is supported by evidence, argument, or authority and will address some of the alternative perspectives or arguments which may be raised; assessed work will contain some relevant quotations from and or references to views expressed in the relevant literature where and as appropriate in the work; most points raised will be arranged in a logically coherent manner; most issues and arguments raised will be made succinctly and structured effectively.
-6 - 6.9 Satisfactory Will be awarded where: 0 - 0.3 Saustactory will be awaited where.
+[1 and an and the sector of the s relevant literature (for example books, journal articles and parliamentary reports); ? the discussion will show evidence that the writer/speaker has a point of view on the issue at hand.
+However this will be a reasoned view which is supported by evidence, argument, or authority and will address alternative perspectives or arguments which may be raised; ? assessed work will contain relevant quotations from and or references to views expressed in the relevant literature where and as appropriate in the work; ? all points raised will be arranged in a logically coherent manner; ? all issues and arguments raised will be made succinctly and presented effectively.
+7 - 8.9 Good Will b e awarded where: ? the student will demonstrate a good understanding of law but without demonstrating an ability to deal confidently with the relevant principles of law or, alternatively, the law may be confidently expressed in places but not consistently throughout; ? the student will show sound capacity for independent thinking (with some appropriate reference to case law and statutes); ? the discussion will show sound evidence that the writer/speaker has a point of view on the issue at hand.
+However this will be a reasoned view which is supported by evidence, argument, or authority and will address some of the alternative perspectives or arguments which may be raised; assessed work will contain some relevant ? quotations from and or references to views expressed in the relevant literature where and as appropriate in the work; ? most points raised will be arranged in a logically coherent manner; ? most issues and arguments raised will be made succinctly and structured effectively.